Jean Aurenche: Aurenchébost

-The Later Years
+The later years

 In 1954, future filmmaker François Truffaut wrote an article in Les Cahiers du Cinéma harshly criticizing the work of Jean Aurenche & Pierre Bost.
 The writing team progressively went out of fashion and barely worked during the 1960s as their favorite collaborators (Autant-Lara, Clément, Delannoy) grew older and retired.
 In 1970, young filmmaker Bertrand Tavernier (who was a fan of their work), asked them to write with him an adaptation of L'Horloger d'Everton (a Georges Simenon novel) for his first feature film.
 The film, titled L'Horloger de Saint Paul was a great success, both public and critical.
 Aurenche and Tavernier quickly became close collaborators, even after Pierre Bost's death in 1975.
 They went on to write three more films together and even co-directed a documentary about surrealist writer Philippe Soupaul.
 In 1975, Jean Aurenche and Bertrand Tavernier reworked an outline written in 1951 by Aurenche & Bost.
 This became the film le Juge et l'Assassin which garnered great reviews when it was released in 1976.